 Contact an Altoona Nursing Home Abuse Attorney

 Altoona nursing home residents deserve to live free of injury, fear, or neglect.
 When a facility fails to protect its residents, they could face liability for damages those residents suffer.
-If you believe your loved one in a nursing home suffered abuse, contact an Altoona nursing home abuse lawyer at Marcus & Mack right away.
+If you believe your loved one in a nursing home suffered abuse, contact us to speak with an Altoona nursing home abuse lawyer at Marcus & Mack right away.